eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 **Implementation Overview**

-This is a quick overview of the Hotspot JVM SuperWord implementation, with a few comments:
+This is a quick overview of the HotSpot JVM SuperWord implementation, with a few comments:

 ```
 // perform analysis to see how much a loop should be unrolled